The ability to learn and focus on trading risk management can be just as important as learning how to day trade.

 Goals can definitely be good for motivation and direction.

-For trading, however, it is good to not goals too serious.
+For trading, however, it is good to not goals too seriously.

 You don’t want to allow them to influence the way you trade too much.